LordDemecrius83/DDLC-reniOS/README.md

 # DDLC-reniOS
 DDLC on iOS using RenPy and reniOS support files

-Not working with iOS 13+ because of 32bit libraries
+Not working with iOS 13+ because of 32bit libraries on checkra1n,unc0ver and taurine --
---
 No-Jailbreak version is on the works
 --